William Kumuyi

 William Folorunso Kumuyi (born 6 June 1941) is the convener of Global Crusade with Kumuyi (GCK), and the founder and General Superintendent of the Deeper Christian Life Ministry situated at Gbagada, Lagos, Nigeria.
 He is the author of several Christian books and devotionals.

 Background

-Kumuyi was born into a Christian family in Erin-Odo Ijesa, Osun State, western part of Nigeria.
+Kumuyi was born into a Christian family in Erin-Ijesa, Osun State, in the western part of Nigeria.
 He completed his secondary school education in 1961 at Mayflower School in Ikenne, Ogun State, from where he proceeded to the University of Ibadan and in 1967 graduated with a first-class honours degree in mathematics where he graduated as overall best graduating student in that year.
 He subsequently took a post-graduate course in Education at the University of Lagos.
 He became a born-again Christian on Sunday, 5 April 1964 at 23.